schemaanalyst/schemaanalyst/README.md

 ### Set Classpath <a name="classpath"></a>

-Before running any of the commands listed in the [Tutorial](#tutorial) section, set your classpath as follows:
+Before running any of the commands listed in the [Tutorial](#tutorial) section, set your classpath as follows while in the `schemaanalyst` directory:

-Open a terminal window in the default `schemaanalyst` directory and type:

 `export CLASSPATH="build/classes/main:lib/*:build/lib/*:."`